Who is the Ideal Candidate for the NACSA Leaders Program?

-We look for individuals who possess commitment to the work of authorizing, and who demonstrate both a track record of taking initiative as a leader and a desire to build upon that experience.
-While we do not require applicants to hold a particular position, strong candidates generally have significant people and/or project management responsibilities and influence in decision-making in their offices.
+We look for individuals who possess a commitment to the work of authorizing, and who demonstrate both a track record of taking initiative as a leader and a desire to build upon that experience.
+While we do not require applicants to hold a particular position, strong candidate generally have significant people and/or project management responsibilities and influence in decision-making in their offices.

 How much does it cost to participate in the Leaders Program?

 The cost, including transportation and lodging for in-person sessions, is covered by NACSA.

 What is the time and travel commitment?

 Leaders are required to attend four in-person sessions and three virtual sessions.
 The first and last in-person sessions take place in conjunction with our annual NACSA Leadership Conference, and the additional two in-person sessions are hosted in the Chicago area.
 Dates for in-person sessions indicated on the schedule include travel time.
 Times for virtual sessions are to-be-determined and will not exceed three hours.